 Every summer, we celebrate Independence Day in America.
 Towns and Cities all across our great Republic are united in their celebration: 250 years ago, our forefathers stood up against what they believed to be unfair laws and unfair taxation without representation.

 These are the words they chose to boldly declare their independence on July 4th, 1776:

 We hold these truths to be self-evident: that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty, and the Pursuit of Happiness—that to secure these rights, Governments are instituted among Men.

 This, then, is the American Dream.
 It always has been and must continue to be so: that each of us would be allowed to experience life, liberty, and the pursuit of happiness.
 And government would not stand in the way of these pursuits.

 As Americans, we are free to pursue our own happiness—however we decide to define it—in whatever lawful manner we desire.
 And those of us who have chosen to define happiness and security apart from $250K mortgages and SUVs in the garage are free to do so.
-Because there are greater and more important pursuits available to us than material possessions.
+Because a happy life contains more important pursuits than material possessions.

 This is the American Dream.
 And it costs far less than $130K/year.